 You can keep going until everything is darker for a stronger flavor.
 It should be simpler to make strongly-flavored toffee without burning it if you have a reliable light-colored saucepan.

 Baking Soda Helps Toffee to Be Crunchy

 Not all toffee recipes call for baking soda.
-However, you might want to add some baking soda to the mix if you’re a fan of crunchy toffee.
+However, you might want to add some to the mix if you’re a fan of crunchy toffee.

 When you put baking soda into the syrup mixture, it’ll react and cause things to bubble.
 The bubbles stay trapped in the syrup and help to give the end product the right level of crunch.